 One or more sources of chronic fatigue can perpetuate other complications that further affect your quality of life.
 If your chronic fatigue comes from a diet that does not support the body’s correct cellular structure, then it is very likely that more than one symptom will occur, like short-term memory impairment or brain fog.
 Also, you can have additional physical and mental difficulties when you do not feel rested.

 The staff at Blatman Health and Wellness Center of Cincinnati can help determine if you suffer from chronic fatigue.
 They can recommend treatments to deal with the symptoms and restore your health.
 The remedies for chronic fatigue syndrome often include dietary changes and herbal remedies.

 Diet and Chronic Fatigue Syndrome

-The essential fatty acids may be low in people with this illness, so fish oil, liver oil and evening primrose oil can help by increasing these acids in the body.
-Eating more fish with the essential fatty acids can result in a significant improvement in the symptoms of chronic fatigue.
+The essential fatty acids like omega-3s may be low in people suffering from chronic fatigue.
+Fish oil, liver oil, and evening primrose oil can help by increasing these acids in the body.
+Eating more fish with essential fatty acids can significantly reduce symptoms.